 Our local TU Chapter along with Colorado and National Trout Unlimited is doing wonderful ongoing work in the defense of our rivers, and we're thankful that we are not alone in our struggle.

-One of our important allies in the fight to save our rivers is the Save the Colorado River Campaign.
+One of our important allies in the fight to save our rivers is the Audubon society.
 While their focus is slightly different than the TU focus, our goals align closely.
 In addition, they have some excellent paid staff which enables them to more closely monitor and follow some issues that our volunteers in Grand County are unable to.
 The Audubon Society is a great organization which (unlike our local TU chapter) has paid staff to keep their website updated with the latest information and in-depth analysis.
 That's why you'll often find information blatantly stolen (with their permission) from their website on this website.

 From time to time, you'll also find links to newscasts about water from our partners in producing the documentary series, The Mighty Colorado River at Grand County TV18 as well as other electronic media sources.
 Here are some recent examples.